 Social media platforms are the third pillar of your content marketing strategy.
-And they are a fluid pillar, changing daily.
+And they are a fluid pillar, evolving daily.

 Bring the Rain

-Social media platforms are the third pillar of your content marketing strategy.
-And they are a fluid pillar, changing daily.
-The ones your business should use will depend on your industry, your business, and most importantly your customers.
+The social platforms your business should use will depend on your industry, your business, and most importantly your customers.

 You will need to go where your customers and prospects are engaging with social media.
-Future chapters will look at individual platforms.
+Our other posts look at individual platforms.
 But, a common thing you will do with all of them is engage in social selling.
 It is the tactic that can make your sales team into Rainmakers.

 Hubspot has a good definition of social selling: